Zurich Life Insurance Review Australia

 Partial trauma benefit

-- Pays out a partial benefit for some conditions.
+- Pays out a partial benefit for some conditions if you’ve selected to include this benefit in your policy.
 This benefit applies if your trauma benefit amount is $100,000 or more and you have been diagnosed with one of the 12 conditions listed in the PDS, for example, Type 1 diabetes and early-stage melanoma.
-Under this policy, the Platinum Trauma pays out 25% of the Trauma benefit amount, while Extended Trauma pays out 10%.

 Paralysis booster benefit